- US Online Poker

 Prior to Jan.
 1, 2021, the only way to register for online sports betting was in person.
 Some operators therefore partnered with multiple casinos so that their customers would have a choice of where to register.
 That requirement is no longer in effect, yet those partnerships remain in place.

 The sportsbook has managed to create a good position for itself in Iowa, however, having the most retail partners of any brand, as well as having been the first to launch.
 That made it the early market leader; and, as of early 2021, it had managed to hold onto that position.
 Although major national brands, like DraftKings and FanDuel, were closing in.

-Caesars Sportsbook has a $5,000 risk-free bet offer for new customers, and some of the best sports betting guides that exist for beginners.
+Caesars Sportsbook has up to a $1,001 first bet match offer for new customers, and some of the best sports betting guides that exist for beginners.

 DraftKings, originally a daily fantasy sports company, has been sweeping the sports betting and iGaming sectors during the new wave of US gambling expansion.
 It’s known for innovation and its custom, in-house products.

 It got off to a slow start in Iowa, having partnered with the more remote Wild Rose chain of casinos, which was inconvenient during the in-person registration period.
 Now that online registration is possible, it has been taking off and, along with BetRivers, has made Wild Rose the No. 2 license-holder in the state.

 DraftKings Sportsbook will match 20% of your first deposit, up to a maximum of $1,000, and also give you a $50 free bet on deposit.

 BetRivers is the second skin for Wild Rose casinos, after DraftKings.
 Because the location of those casinos made in-person registration difficult, it waited to launch until that rule expired on Jan.
 1, 2021.